huaweicloud/terraform-provider-huaweicloud/docs/resources/gaussdb_mysql_instance.md

 * `backup_strategy` - (Optional, List) Specifies the advanced backup policy.
 Structure is documented below.

+* `parameters` - (Optional, List) Specifies an array of one or more parameters to be set to the instance after launched.
+  The [parameters](#parameters_struct) structure is documented below.

 * `force_import` - (Optional, Bool) If specified, try to import the instance instead of creating if the name already existed.